eea/eea.docker.wise/Readme.md

     * `EEA Plone buildout profile`
     * `wise.theme`
     * `wise.content`
+   Go to Home, select the Contents tab and delete all the contents.
+   Then go to portal_setup and import from wise.content (extra).

 6. Now you are ready to develop Plone Add-ons within `src` folder:

         $ ls -l src/